gearboxscott/gearboxscott-anacron/README.md

 Anacron was originally put in place for workstations and servers that were not constantly powered on.
 Anacron on servers that are powered on permanently can be a powerful scheduling resource.
 It can reduce the number crontab entries and makes it easier to find scheduled programs and script because schedule is file based not entry based.

-# About puppet-anacron
+# About gearboxscott-anacron

-puppet-anacron will manage anacron.
+gearboxscott-anacron will manage anacron.
 It will manage entries in:

 * /etc/cron.d